MarianiGiacomo/train-tracker/README.md

-# Live Train Geolocation with WebSocket and HTTP-REST
+# Live Train Geolocation with MQTT over WebSocket

 ## Steps to run the react app